louraff/FortuneTeller/README.md

 There are two versions of the program: eightball-if-else.js and eightball-switch.js.
 The first version uses if...else statements to select a response based on the random number, while the second version uses a switch statement.

+Acknowledgments
+---
+This code is based on a project from Codecademy's Full-Stack Engineer Career Path.